Mach-O: Segment load command

-The segment load command varies if the Mach-O header is 32-bit, or 64-bit.
+The segment load command varies whether the Mach-O header is 32-bit or 64-bit.
 This is because 64-bit processor architecture uses 64-bit addresses while 32-bit architectures use 32-bit addresses.

 All virtual RAM addresses are added to a base address to keep applications spaced apart.
 Each section in a segment load command has a relocation list offset that specifies the offsets in the section that must be adjusted based on the application's base address.
 The relocations are unnecessary if the application can be placed at its defined RAM address locations such as a base address of zero.

 A segment name cannot be larger than 16 text characters in bytes.
 The unused characters are 0x00 in value.

 The segment command contains the address to write the section in virtual address space plus the application's base address.
-The number of bytes to write to the address location (Address size).
+The number of bytes to write to the address location (address size).

 After the address information is the file offset the segment data is located in the Mach-O binary, and the number of bytes to read from the file.

 When the address size is larger than the number of bytes to read from the file, the rest of the bytes in RAM space are set 0x00.

 There is a segment that is called __PAGEZERO, which has a file offset of zero and a size of zero in the file.
-It has a defined RAM address and size.
-Since it reads zero bytes from the file it fills the address location with zeros to where the binary is going to be placed in RAM.
-This segment is necessary to rid the section of any data from a prior application.
+It has a defined virtual memory address and size.
+Its access permissions are set to zero as well, meaning it cannot be used at all (any access to this segment will cause a page fault).
+The purpose of this segment is to catch invalid NULL pointers (which have a value of zero).
+On 32-bit environments, the default size of this segment is 4 KiB, while on 64-bit environments it is 4 GiB (this catches invalid 32-bit NULL pointers which may have been truncated during a round-trip assignment through a 32-bit integer.)
+The size of this segment is configurable through the -pagezero_size compiler/linker flag.